 Israel tolerance towards something.

-A word I find myself asking every single day (no exaggeration) when I pass the checkpoint with a smile from the nice Israeli soldiers who think that I cannot be a Palestinian (using my psychological tips on just moving in front of them as an Israeli. with my Arab, Israeli, Italian, Spanish confusing appeal).
+A word I find myself asking every single day (no exaggeration) when I pass the checkpoint with a smile from the beautiful Israeli soldiers who think that I cannot be a Palestinian (using my psychological tips on just moving in front of them as an Israeli. with my Arab, Israeli, Italian, confusing Spanish appeal).